RamenDR/ramen/test/README.md

 script/test cluster1 arg2
 ```

-## The regional-dr environment
+## Environment files

+### Ramen testing environments

-This is a configuration for testing regional DR using a hub cluster and
+- `regional-dr.yaml` - for testing regional DR using a hub cluster and 2
-2 managed clusters.
+  managed clusters with Ceph storage.

+- `regional-dr-external.yaml` - A starting point for creating
+   environemnt for testing regional DR using with external storage.

+### drenv development environments

+These environments are useful for developing the `drenv` tool and
+scripts.
+When debugging an issue or adding a new component, it is much
+simpler and faster to work with a minimal environment.

+- `test.yaml` - for testing `drenv`
+- `example.yaml` - example for experimenting with the `drenv` tool
+- `external.yaml` - example for using external clusters
+- `minio.yaml` - for testing `minio` deployment
+- `ocm.yaml` - for testing `ocm` deployment
+- `rook.yaml` - for testing `rook` deployment

 ## Testing drenv